Engaging with strangers

 You can read the research article on which this post is based in the Bulletin of Science, Technology & Society, 34 (3-4).
 A copy is also available via the UWE Research Repository.
 With thanks to the British Academy [SG-54670].

-Posted on March 8, 2016, in Research, Science Communication Unit and tagged Clare Wilkinson, research, Science Communication Unit, SCU, social science, UWE Bristol.
+Posted on March 8, 2016, in Faculty of Health and Applied Sciences, Research & projects, Science Communication Unit, Science, technology & engineering, Social science & art and tagged Clare Wilkinson, SCU, Social Science, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.